charvolant/de-calixtinus/doc/CAMINO.md

   The example refers to Easter Sunday, which moves about the calendar and is usually configured as a list.
 * A public holiday calendar refers to all the public holidays in a region, given by a region identifier.
   The example refers to all public holidays take in Galicia, including Spanish national holidays.
+* A closed day calendar refers to the standard days where the shops are likely to be closed in a region, usually some part of the weekend.
+  The region is given by a region identifier.
+  The example refers to all closed days in Portugal, where shops usually close on Sunday.
 * A conditional calendar takes another calendar and adds a text condition.

 **Times** give the hour of the day that something happens, is open, etc.